ALhorm/metagram/README.md

 # metagram

-A modern framework for <a href="https://core.telegram.org/bots/api">Telegram Bot API</a> in Python.
+A modern and easy to learn framework for <a href="https://core.telegram.org/bots/api">Telegram Bot API</a> in Python.

 ## Getting started